nbilenko/choropleth-viz/README.md

 cloropleth_viz
 ==============

-This is a visualization of number and predominant race of executed offenders in Texas counties between 1982 and 2013.
+This code is for making a visualization of number and predominant race of executed offenders in Texas counties between 1982 and 2013.

+Written by Natalia Y. Bilenko, (c) 2013

+Run from command line:

+>> python create_map.py > map_name.svg

 The code can be adapted for creating a cloropleth map of U.S. counties (though the visualization is Texas-specific).
 It is based on a tutorial by Nathan Yau of Flowing Data (flowingdata.com):